jiangnangame/The-Open-Source-Version-Of-PvZ-Travel/README.md

 Of course, you can also upload the game to your web server to share it with others.

-## Why some source code was compressed?
+## Why some source code was encrypted?

 In order to protect our rights and interests, it's obvious that we couldn't publish all the source code of *PvZ Travel* under present conditions.
 However, we sincerely hope that this open source version can help you learn more about *PvZ Travel*.